netstim/leaddbs/Lead_manual/Setting a Path for _Lead-DBS_ in MATLAB.md

 4. Browse to the location of the _Lead-DBS_ folder and select it.
 5. Finally click on `Save`and `Close`.

-The _Lead-DBS_ folder should now appear in the MATLAB directory.
+Now you should be able to start LEAD-DBS by entering `lead` into the command line.